An Introduction to the Concept of Market Cycles (In Cryptocurrency and in General)

-- Bitcoin goes down even quicker as people panic sell (play BOUNCES).
+- Bitcoin goes down even quicker as people panic sell (play BOUNCES – start closing shorts here).

 - Bitcoin bottoms out in a messy pattern that can see a gradual grind down of the rest of the market (anger and depression; this is the accumulation phase; range trade and accumulate).

 Or in simpler terms: accumulation, greed (AKA Bullish Cycle), distribution, fear (AKA Bearish Cycle), repeat.

 If you could suss out all emotion and get it right every time, all you would do is buy at the bottom (accumulate), ride the wave up, sell during distribution, and then exit or short the market on the way down.

 Simple as that really.
 Be we talking about a 100-year cycle, 10-year cycle, 1-year cycle, or cycles that happen within days, weeks, and months, the concept is the same.

 The concept being that human emotions and market mechanics create bubble-and-bust cycles called “market cycles.”

-In other words, a market cycle is the natural wave-like pattern that all assets form as people speculate and react to the associated emotional states and chart patterns that result on a mass scale.
+In other words, a market cycle is the natural wave-like pattern that all assets form as people speculate and react to the associated fundamentals, emotional states, and chart patterns that result on a mass scale.

 The classic economic bubble is an example of this playing out in drastic form (it doesn’t always have to be so drastic), and the Wyckoff Price Cycle is an example of this being analyzed and tactics to deal with it being created (Wyckoff can apply even to shorter more subtle cycles within larger cycles).

 NOTE: See an overly simple example of a Wyckoffian market cycle below where LTC/BTC’s four main phases of a market cycle (Accumulation, Markup, Distribution.
 Markdown) occur.

-Further, one can stretch this concept in a few different directions to discuss other aspects of markets (for example I would consider the rotation of which cryptos or types of cryptos that are doing well at any one time to be a part of the overarching market cycle and I would consider volume and liquidity trends to be part of the market cycle, and I would consider the historic relationship between alts and Bitcoin to be part of the concept of cycles, etc).
+Further, one can stretch this concept in a few different directions to discuss other aspects of markets (for example I would consider the rotation of which cryptos or types of cryptos that are doing well at any one time to be a part of the overarching market cycle, I would consider volume and liquidity trends to be part of the market cycle, and I would consider the historic relationship between alts and Bitcoin to be types of market cycles, etc).